Edinburg Hotel

 A large, 7-bay, 2.5-story stucco-and-brick building stands at 1719 Old Trenton road.
 This building - historically a hotel - is one of the key contributing structures of the historic community of Edinburg as well as a member of West Windsor's "100 Club."

 However, this wasn't the first hotel in Edinburg.
-Starting in 1764, a man named Thomas Hooper kept an inn on the south side of Windsor Road, a few hundred yards from the crossroads of Windsor and Old Trenton Roads.
-At the time, the community of Edinburg was located along a colonial-era highway surveyed ten years prior to connect Princeton to Allentown.
+Starting in 1764, a man named Thomas Hooper kept an inn on the south side of Windsor Road, a few hundred yards from the crossroads of Windsor and Old Trenton Roads.[1],[2] At the time, the community of Edinburg was located along a colonial-era highway surveyed ten years prior to connect Princeton to Allentown.[3]
 Thus, Hooper's inn was a convenient stop for travelers, providing food, drink, and accommodations.
 It was also a common gathering place for elections and township meetings.
-Thomas Hooper maintained his inn until at least 1775.
-However, he was reputedly a Loyalist during the American Revolution.
-In 1784/5 - amid an era of post-war persecution of British sympathizers - he, his family, and about a dozen other New Jersey families emigrated to Prince Edward Island, Canada and established a colony in Bedeque Bay.
-Hooper died in 1816, hundreds of miles from his place of birth. |
+Thomas Hooper maintained his inn until at least 1775.[4]
+However, he was reputedly a Loyalist and during the American Revolution.
+This is said to have angered many of his neighbors, and seeing the writing on the wall, he applied for landownership in Prince Edward Island, Canada.
+However, while he was gone, several furious revolutionaries ransacked his house, looking for him.
+Frustrated at finding him gone, they instead took his wife captive, and subjected her (still recovering from the recent birth of one of his sons) to "indignities of cruelty."
+She died as a result of this torture.[5]
+In 1784/5 - amid an era of post-war persecution of British sympathizers - Thomas Hooper, his children, and about a dozen other New Jersey families fled to Prince Edward Island, Canada and established a colony in Bedeque Bay.
+Hooper died in 1816, hundreds of miles from his place of birth.[6] |

 Around the time he fled, Hooper's property was forcibly seized by the government - a practice commonly employed against Loyalists during and after the American Revolution, in order to discourage their activities and fund the revolutionary cause.